“How do you make money?”

 The Right Way for Financial Advisors to Get Paid

 While “fee-based” is bad, “fee-only” is great.
-Fee-only means the advisor only gets paid by their client directly – and not indirectly from a company selling expensive financial products.
+Fee-only means the advisor only gets paid by their client directly – and not indirectly from a company selling expensive financial products, like an annuity or whole life insurance.
 The term commission-free can be used interchangeably with the term fee-only.

 This brings us full circle to the beginning of this post, when you ask the financial advisor: